bips-hb/APTS_Causal_Inference/README.md

 data(bcrot)
 ```

-The solutions of the practicals will be provided in the course.
-It is then best to install
+The solutions of the practicals will be provided during the course.
+It is then
-the package again and open the corresponding vignette with the following command:
+best to install the package again and open the corresponding vignette with the
+following command:

 ```R
 # Build the vignette which contains the solutions of the practicals (will be made available during the course)